 The legal foundation for establishing that a plaintiff’s injuries are the result of a defendant’s negligence is based upon proving the motor vehicle accident to be the actual and proximate cause of the injuries.
-Proximate cause, which is also known as legal cause, is an act, such as a car accident, from which an injury results as a direct consequence and without which the injury would not have happened.
-In order to be able to recover for damages incurred as the result of injuries sustained in a motor vehicle accident, Georgia tort law requires that the plaintiff prove that the negligence of the defendant played a role in causing the plaintiff’s injuries and damages.Scenarios that Include Negligence Under Georgia Motor Vehicle Laws
+Proximate cause, which is also known as legal cause, is an act — such as a car accident —from which an injury results as a direct consequence and without which the injury would not have happened.
+To be able to recover compensation for damages incurred as the result of injuries sustained in a motor vehicle accident, Georgia tort law requires that the plaintiff prove that the negligence of the defendant played a role in causing the plaintiff’s injuries and damages.Scenarios that Include Negligence Under Georgia Motor Vehicle Laws

 - In following another vehicle more closely than is reasonable taking into consideration the speed and volume of traffic and roadway conditions.
 O.C.G.A.
 40-6-49, said violation being negligence per se;

 - In failing to operate a vehicle with due care and in engaging in actions which distracted the operator from the safe operation of his vehicle in violation of O.C.G.A.
 40-6-241, said violation being negligence per se;